hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 new CfnOutput(awsAdapter, "arn", { value: table.tableArn });
 ```

-If we now synthesize this, we get the following error:
+Synthesizing this code produces the following error.

 ```
 Error: Resolution error: no "Arn" attribute mapping for resource of type AWS::DynamoDB::Table.
 ```

-So let us fix this by adding an `Arn` property to our formerly empty `attributes` object in the mapping:
+To fix the resolution error, the example below adds an `Arn` property to the empty `attributes` object in the mapping.

 ```ts
 registerMapping("AWS::DynamoDB::Table", {